-There are two ways of looking at SMM.
-As a great opportunity to get some visibility.
-Or as a tool to develop a community of fans.
-The first relies on publicity stunts, communication artifacts, and growth hacking.
+There are two ways of looking at social media marketing.
+As an opportunity to get visibility.
+Or as a way to build an online community.
+The first relies on publicity stunts, comms artifacts, and growth hacking.
 The second, on relationship building with people who have no clue that you exist.
-Which approach is the right one?
-Wouldn’t these two have more in common than they seem?
+But wouldn’t these two have more in common than it seems?

-No matter how you see it: the implications of SMM are the same
+No matter how you see it: don’t go without a plan

-While the myth that SMM comes cheap has been around for some time, no wise decision-maker today thinks that anymore.
-There are rarely miracles, often a lot of work and expertise behind success stories.
-It’s just not what is put forward most of the time.
+While the myth that social media marketing is cheap has been around for a while, no wise decision-maker thinks that anymore.
+There are often a lot of hard work and expertise behind success stories.
+That’s just not what’s been pitched most of the time.

-Another common urban legend is that short-term campaigns are less expensive than short-term campaigns.
-To put it straight, it is never the duration of marketing ops that alone determine a budget.
-Organizing a 3-month viral digital marketing campaign can require much more consequential investments than a 1-year inbound marketing strategy.
-It all depends on your objectives and the resources needed to achieve them.
+Another misconception is that short-term projects are less expensive than long-term ones.
+But a project’s timeframe never determines its budget.
+A 3-month viral marketing campaign can require more than a year-long inbound marketing strategy.
+It all depends on your objectives and the resources you need to achieve them.

 Each approach offers different possibilities, which should be assessed according to your goals.

 When you’re looking to get people to know about you, you will focus on what can bring you such visibility.
-Putting PR at the heart of your campaign, teaming up with influencers, running ads, organizing giveaways.
+Putting PR at the heart of your campaign, teaming up with influencers, running ads, and so on.

-When you are looking to grow a legit fanbase, your strategy will focus on building your authority.
+When you’re looking to grow a legit fanbase, your strategy will focus on building your authority.
 Becoming a reputable source of information for your audience on social media, using short formats as well as long-form content.

-In both cases, it is unlikely to convert a target who has not previously heard about you.
+In both cases, it is unlikely to convert a target who has not previously heard of you.
 To be successful, make it personal.
-Only invest in platforms where you know your brand has owned and earned content to share, where people expect it.
+Invest in platforms where you know your organization has something to share, where people expect it.

-Social media can be great to gain visibility.
-Though, visibility acquired quickly at an early stage of your sales funnel produces ephemeral results.
-The real value of SMM lies ultimately in the potential to trigger valuable actions among the community you build.
+Social media can be a great way to gain visibility.
+However, visibility gained quickly can produce short-lived results.
+The real value of social media marketing lies ultimately in the potential to trigger valuable actions among the community you build.

-This means developing a personalized relationship with your audience that lets them recognize your strengths compared to the competitors.
-It can take some time between the discovery of your brand and valuable action.
-But on social media, this has no equal in terms of conversions.
-This can explain the disappointment of some unknown brands relying too much on influencer marketing.
+This means developing a relationship with your audience that allows recognizing your strengths.
+It may take some time between the discovery of your organization and visible actions from your audience.
+But this approach is unparalleled in terms of conversions.

-So, is SMM a marathon rather than a sprint?
-It may depend on your goals.
-But for brands that see it in the long run, social media will be beneficial in ways that are otherwise difficult to achieve.
+So, is social media marketing a marathon rather than a sprint?
+Well, it may depend on your goals.
+But for organizations that see it in the long run, social media will be beneficial in ways that are otherwise difficult to achieve.